alex-lt-kong/the-nitty-gritty/c-cpp/cpp/01_raii-and-the-rule-of-five/README.md

   * The code should work 99.9% of time if both `malloc()`s do not fail.
 But what if *both* of them fail?
-It means `ptr0` and `ptr1` will be both `NULL`, and any subsequent dereference could cause unexpected result!
+It means `ptr0` and `ptr1` will be both `NULL`, and any subsequent dereference could cause unexpected results!
 We need to prevent this.

 * A slightly better version.
 Now we throw `bad_alloc` exception if `malloc()` fails.
 This should prevent NULL pointers dereference: